Exelscior/logging-azure-rest/README.md

 In order to prevent additional cost from Azure Log OMS ingestion for talkative applications, it is recommended to set an adequate LOG_LEVEL for your application (avoid `logging.DEBUG` for example).

-It is also recommended to configure your loggers appropriately so the `AzureLogServiveHandler` isn't used during local development or CI environments for example.
+It is also recommended configuring your loggers appropriately so the `AzureLogServiveHandler` isn't used during local development or CI environments for example.

 You are warned.